danielga/minhook/README.md

 <a href='https://pledgie.com/campaigns/27314'><img alt='Click here to lend your support to: MinHook - Help me continue to develop this library and make a donation at pledgie.com !' src='https://pledgie.com/campaigns/27314.png?skin_name=chrome' border='0' ></a>

 ### Version history

+- **v1.3.5 - 28 Aug 2017**
+  * Improved architecture discovery
+  * Added full MacOS X support (thread suspension and context changing, untested as of this day)
+  * Added GCC Makefile (able to compile for Windows, Linux and MacOS X)

 - **v1.3.4 - 27 Aug 2017**
   * Added POSIX support